Battle of Changsha (1941–1942): Attack

 Fighting was the most intense over southern and eastern gates of the city's walls, and both sides waged vicious see-saw battles over points of tactical importance.
 One mound, nicknamed "Graveyard Hill," changed hands 11 times in less than 72 hours.
-On the night of January 1, Fang Xianjue wrote a suicide note, vowing to live and die in Changsha.
+On the night of 1 January, Fang Xianjue wrote a suicide note, vowing to live and die in Changsha.
 His letter, which was intended for his wife, was instead sent to the Changsha Daily by Yang Zhenghua (楊正華), the acting director of the political department.
 The next day, the Changsha Daily published the full text of the letter with the headline "Commander Fang vowed to defend the land to the death and has made his will in advance".

-On January 2, the mortars and artillery guns of the Chinese army in Changsha and on the opposite bank of the Xiang River fired all at once, hitting various areas of the 3rd division.
-The 3rd division repeatedly assaulted the city walls under the cover of aircraft, but encountered fierce resistance from the 10th corps and bloody battles unfolded everywhere.
-The 30th regiment of the 10th reserve division and the 68th infantry regiment of the 3rd division clashed at the Taojiachong (陶家冲) and Hongshizui (紅石嘴) positions and the repair shop.
-On the opposite bank of the Xiang River, the 7th company of the 18th infantry regiment came under attack from the baggage battalion of the 10th reserve division and all of its officers were killed or wounded.
-In the evening, the 6th division, which had been reluctant to take part in the capture of Changsha, was ordered to support the 3rd division in the city.
+On 2 January, the mortars and artillery guns of the Chinese Army in Changsha and on the opposite bank of the Xiang River fired all at once, hitting various areas of the 3rd Division.
+The 3rd Division repeatedly assaulted the city walls under the cover of aircraft, but encountered fierce resistance from the 10th Corps and bloody battles unfolded everywhere.
+The 30th regiment of the 10th reserve division and the 68th Infantry Regiment of the 3rd Division clashed at the Taojiachong (陶家冲) and Hongshizui (紅石嘴) positions and the repair shop.
+On the opposite bank of the Xiang River, the 7th Company of the 18th Infantry Regiment came under attack from the baggage battalion of the 10th Reserve Division and all of its officers were killed or wounded.
+In the evening, the 6th Division, which had been reluctant to take part in the capture of Changsha, was ordered to support the 3rd Division in the city.

-At dawn of January 3, the 2nd battalion of the 23rd infantry regiment of the 6th division attacked the north side of Changsha.
-The 570th regiment of the 190th division resisted fiercely and artillery guns from Yuelu Mountain fired at the attacking Japanese soldiers.
-At the same time, part of the Japanese 49th infantry regiment attacked the Chinese 568th regiment.
+At dawn of 3 January, the 2nd Battalion of the 23rd Infantry Regiment of the 6th Division attacked the north side of Changsha.
+The 570th regiment of the 190th Division resisted fiercely and artillery guns from Yuelu Mountain fired at the attacking Japanese soldiers.
+At the same time, part of the Japanese 49th Infantry Regiment attacked the Chinese 568th regiment.
 By the afternoon, the fighting had turned into a stalemate and the Japanese side had suffered heavy losses from artillery fire.
-At the southern side, Ishii's 18th infantry regiment of the 3rd division attacked the Liuyang Gate (瀏陽門) and encountered fierce resistance from the Chinese 3rd division, with some Japanese soldiers dying in hand-to-hand combat.
+At the southern side, Ishii's 18th Infantry Regiment of the 3rd Division attacked the Liuyang Gate (瀏陽門) and encountered fierce resistance from the Chinese 3rd Division, with some Japanese soldiers dying in hand-to-hand combat.